Rent successfully with Engel & Völkers

 Subletting a property in Dubai is uncommon, but could be an option in some cases.
 This involves renting a room, or a whole apartment, from an existing tenant who already has a valid lease and Emirates ID.
 However, this requires the approval of the landlord and it is important to understand that you may not have the same level of protection as with other options for short-term and long-term rentals.

-Whilst renting an apartment in Dubai on a long-term basis is not possible without residency due to strict legal requirements, alternatives such as serviced apartments, hotel apartments, and subletting offer viable solutions for non-residents.
-These options provide flexibility and convenience, allowing you to enjoy your stay in Dubai without the need for a residency visa.
+However, alternatives such as serviced apartments, hotel apartments, and subletting offer viable solutions for non-residents.
+These options offer flexibility and convenience, enabling you to enjoy your stay in Dubai without requiring a residency visa.

 Discover our extensive network of amazing rental properties